kinzokudev/kinzokudev/README.md

-# heyo!
+# hello there!
-i'm kinzoku and i'm an **amateur web dev** with dreams of becoming a professional
+i'm Ayman, also known as kinzoku on the interwebs, and I'm an amateur programmer and web developer!

 my discord username is kinzoku48. feel free to say hi!